Update: Maersk, MSC vessels to change course amidst increased risk in the Red Sea

 In an advisory published today, the company stressed that “all local terminals in Ashdod, Haifa and Eilat are functioning as usual, with some limitations on DG cargo.”

-Source: Maersk, Lloyd's List, ZIM, Reuters
+Source: ZIM, Lloyd's List, Maersk, Reuters